DimitryW/mySubBlog/README.md

 # MySubBlog – Personal Subscription-Based Blog

 ## Overview
-A production-ready, subscription-based personal blog where readers can access premium content via credit card (Paddle) or cryptocurrency (NOWPayments).
+A subscription-based personal blog where readers can access premium content via credit card (Paddle) or cryptocurrency (NOWPayments).
-This is a full-stack, frontend-backend separated project built and maintained by a single developer — now running smoothly with real paying subscribers.
+This is a full-stack, frontend-backend separated project.

 ### Live Demo:
 ![alt text](output.gif)